The PurpleAir Utility

 • Process and view data created on a microSD card from a PurpleAir SD edition sensor.

-• A computer running macOS or Microsoft Windows.
+• A computer running MacOS or Microsoft Windows.

 • A micro USB data cable to connect your PurpleAir sensor to the computer.